Convergence of Limited Communications Gradient Methods: Introduction

 The second contribution of the paper is to investigate the convergence of more general class of quantized gradient methods (QGM), where the gradient direction is quantized at every iteration.
-We start by identifying necessary and sufficient conditions on the quantization so that the QGMs can minimize any convex objective function with Lipschitz continuous gradients and nonempty and bounded set of optimizers.
+We start by identifying necessary and sufficient conditions on the quantization so that the QGMs can minimize any convex objective function with Lipschitz continuous gradients and a nonempty and bounded set of optimizers.
 We show that the minimal quantizations that satisfy these conditions have the cardinality $N+1$, where $N$ is the problem dimension.
 We prove that for fixed step-sizes $\gamma>0$ the iterates converge approximately to the set of optimal solutions within some $\epsilon$-accuracy, where $\epsilon$ converges to 0 as $\gamma$ converges to 0.
-We provide an upper bound of number of iterations $T$ needed to reach any solution accuracy $\epsilon>0$ that depends on the fineness of the quantization.
-Moreover, we show that the solution accuracy $\epsilon>0$ converges to zero at a rate proportional to $1/\sqrt{T}$ or $1/\sqrt{b}$ where $T$ and $b$ are the number of iterations and communicated bits, respectively.
+We provide an upper complexity bound on the number of iterations $T$ needed to reach any solution accuracy $\epsilon>0$.
+This upper bound depends on the fineness of the quantization.
+Moreover, we show that the solution accuracy $\epsilon>0$ converges to zero at a rate proportional to $1/\sqrt{T}$ or $1/\sqrt{b}$ where $T$ and $b$ are the numbers of iterations and communicated bits, respectively.
 We show that when the step-sizes $\gamma(t)$ are non-summable and converge to zero then the iterates asymptotically converge to the set of optimal solutions.

-A conference version of this work including parts of Section~\ref{sec:QGDM} and Section~\ref{sec:Convergence} appeared in~\cite{Magnusson_2016}, but without many of the proofs.
+A conference version of this work including parts of Section~\ref{sec:QGDM} and Section~\ref{sec:Convergence} appeared in~\cite{Magnusson_2016}, but without most of the proofs.
 The rest of the work is presented here for the first time.
-Our previous papers~\cite{Enyioha_2016,Magnusson_2016_2} consider similar resource allocation problems as in this paper but there were no communication constraints.
+Our previous papers~\cite{Enyioha_2016,Magnusson_2016_2} consider similar resource allocation problems as in this paper without communication constraints.